rhdunn/libclangpy/README.md

 # libclangpy 3.4

-The libclangpy project is a Python binding to the libclang 3.4 API.
+The libclangpy project is a Python binding to the libclang 2.7 to 3.4 API.
 It differs from the cindex bindings from LLVM/clang in that it:

 1.  is a more complete libclang binding (see Implementation Status below);